joshenders/hdmetor.github.io/_drafts/generate_text_with_deep_learning.md

 transofmed.shape
 ```

     (5926775, 101)

-Each line now contains a sequence of length 101.
-Remember that the first 100 elements represent the feature vector, while the last one is the lable.
+Each line contains a sequence of length 101.
+Remember that the first 100 elements represent the feature vector, while the last one is the desired output.
 Since we have used `np.array` is now very easy to separate them.

 ```python